Tilatti/test_https_records_size/README.md

 ## Introduction

-I written this tool to be able to test several cases during the implementation of HTTPS (HTTP/1.1) server running on a embedded target.
+I written this tool to be able to test several cases during the implementation of a HTTPS (HTTP/1.1) server running on a embedded target.

 Some embedded targets don't support the default TLS record size of 16 ko, which can bring incompatibility problems during the transmission of large data from